aimms/how-to/Articles/33/33-pro-deploy-app.rst

 .. comment When we publish this application, we can indeed solve the problem on the PRO server.

-The publication process consists of creating an artifact, the so-called *``.aimmspack``*, transferring this ``.aimmspack`` to AIMMS PRO, and configuring the access rights of the resulting app.
+The publication process consists of creating an artifact, the so-called *``.aimmspack``*, transferring this ``.aimmspack`` to AIMMS PRO On-Premise or AIMMS Cloud, and configuring the access rights of the resulting app.
 Each of these steps is detailed below.

 1. Creating an ``.aimmspack``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^